 A confidential report including predicted I/GCSE grades will also be requested from the applicant’s current school.

-Applicants will be invited to the School for an assessment day in either November or March.
+Applicants will be invited to the School for an assessment day in November.
 The assessments combine online aptitude tests with written papers and are designed to identify potential as well as test factual knowledge.

 - Online tests are taken in verbal, non-verbal and quantitative reasoning, no specific preparation is required

-- 30 minute written papers are sat in each of the subjects the applicants wishes to study at A level
+- 30 minute written papers are sat in each of the 3 subjects the applicant wishes to study at A level

 We are pleased to allow extra time and make reasonable adjustments in the written assessments for a learning difficulty or disability, if a recommendation is made by an appropriate expert.
 We will also seek evidence of history and need of provision from the candidate’s current school.
 Applications for special arrangements in the entrance assessments must be made in writing at least six weeks prior to the assessment day.